clemsonexcel/FLIT-Data-Science-Projects/Hotel Reservation Analysis/README.md

 - **Tableau Public:** Chosen for data visualization and creating interactive dashboards.

 ## Folder Structure

+- **data:**  Contains the raw and processed data files.
+- **code:**  Includes Jupyter notebooks for data preprocessing and SQL queries for analysis.
+- **visualizations:**  Holds the Tableau dashboard file.
+- README.md

 ## Data Source
 The dataset for this project was provided as part of my Data Science Apprenticeship Program.
 The data consists of two sheets: one containing column descriptions and another with detailed information on reservations, bookings, guests, etc.